OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 .. note::

-   The **public** IP address (AWS elastic IP) should be taken from OpenNebula after the VNF instance is successfully provisioned.
+   The **public** IP address (AWS elastic IP) should be consulted in OpenNebula after the VNF instance is successfully provisioned.
+Go to ``Instances --> VMs`` and check the IP column to see what IP has OpenNebula assigned the VNF instance.

 .. important::